Guidance for Travelers for the 2018 Sukkot Holiday

-The travel period for the holiday is Sep.
-17 through Oct.
-20. The holiday begins after sundown on Oct.
-4 and ends after nightfall on Oct.
-11. CBP understands that observant travelers entering the United States during the Sukkot holiday might carry religious items in their vehicles if arriving at land border ports of entry or in their personal baggage if arriving by aircraft.
+The estimated travel period for the Jewish holiday of Sukkot is from Sept.
+14 through Oct.
+8. The holiday begins Sept.
+23 (after sundown) until Sept.
+30 (after nightfall).
+CBP understands that observant Jewish travelers entering the United States during the Sukkot holiday might carry religious items (ethrogs, palm fronds, twigs of willow and myrtle) in their vehicles if arriving at land border ports of entry, or in their personal baggage if they are arriving by aircraft.
 These items are regulated to prevent the introduction of invasive pests and diseases; however, these items might be allowed into the United States after inspection by CBP Agriculture Specialists.
-These items include ethrogs, palm fronds, twigs of willow and myrtle.

 The following guidance is provided for travelers:

 - Personal shipments of ethrogs are allowed entry through North Atlantic and Northern Pacific ports of entry after inspection by CBP Agriculture Specialists.
-North Atlantic ports are defined as Atlantic ports north of and including Baltimore; ports on the Great Lakes and St. Lawrence Seaway; Canadian Border ports east of and including North Dakota; Andrews Air force Base and Washington, D.C. (including Dulles) for air shipments.
-Northern Pacific ports are defined as Pacific ports north of California including Alaska, Canadian Border ports west of and including Montana, excluding Hawaii.
+North Atlantic ports are defined as Atlantic ports north of and including Baltimore; ports on the Great Lakes and St. Lawrence Seaway; Canadian border ports east of and including North Dakota; Andrews Air Force Base, Andrews Air Force base and Washington, D.C. (including Dulles) for air shipments.
+Northern Pacific ports are defined as Pacific ports north of California including Alaska, Canadian border ports west of and including Montana, excluding Hawaii.

 Twigs of Willow: